 I get quite a few emails asking what I think of Panasonic washing machines.
-It’s a good question because Panasonic have a very respected reputation for brown goods and as you can now buy Panasonic washing machines people are naturally interested in them, and wonder if they are just as good.
-I’m a fan of the Panasonic brand and currently have three of their products (a TV, a hard drive recorder, and a Blue-ray home cinema unit).
+It’s a good question because Panasonic have a very respected reputation for brown goods.
+So people are naturally interested in their washing machines and wonder if they are just as good.
+I’m a fan of the Panasonic brown goods brand.
+I currently have three of their products (a TV, a hard drive recorder, and a Blue-ray home cinema unit).
 I’ve also previously owned several of their VCR’s and cameras in the past and never had a single problem with any of them.

-However, in the UK their washing machines were only launched in 2009, and there are only a few models to choose from so far so there’s not much of a track record on white goods yet.
-There’s not much data for how reliable they are, or how satisfied customers are, so it’s early days for Panasonic washing machines.
-It’s highly likely they will be striving to carve an equally good reputation for white goods though.
+However, in the UK their washing machines were only launched in 2009, so there’s not much of a track record on white goods yet compared to other brands that have been making washing machines here since the 50s.
+It’s highly likely they will be striving to carve an equally good reputation for white goods but white goods are completely different from brown goods.

 Any new brand of washing machine has an uphill struggle to become established in an overcrowded market especially against names that have been producing white goods in the UK for many decades.
 I can’t help feeling there are already too many washing machine brands to chose from (even though many are owned by the same handful of manufacturers) but I suppose there is always room for genuine innovation or better quality if that proves to be what’s on offer.